 How do you know if you need a WiFi specialist?

 If you have a burst pipe you call a plumber.
 Need your home or office re-wiring?
 Obviously an electrician.

 But who do you talk to about a slow, unreliable, patchy internet connection?

 The chances are the first people you’ll call are your ISP or phone company.
 However problems with your internet connection aren’t always simple to diagnose.
 You may be stuck on the phone for hours.
 Or have to have engineers visit.
-Or have new equipment sold to you – a new router, boosters, extenders.
+They may even try to sell you additional equipment – maybe a new router or extra signal boosters or extenders.
 And this still might not fix the issue.

 What does a WiFi engineer do?

 Phone companies and ISPs deal with getting the internet connection to your home or business premises.
 A WiFi engineer is an IT professional who can install and trouble-shoot the wireless network that distributes that internet connection around your premises.

 It’s a bit like the distinction between a water company and a plumber.
 The water company delivers the mains water supply to your premises.
 A plumber lays the pipework to get the water to where you need it – kitchen sink, toilet, washing machine, etc.

 One of the most significant factors in poor WiFi connections is signal interference.
 And because every home or business environment is different there is no one-size-fits-all solution to get around this.
 The best way to understand the specifics of why certain areas suffer patchy signals is for a specialist engineer to visit the premises and carry out a WiFi survey.